aardjon/trad/doc/devtools.md

 The `build.*` scripts build the mobile application for different platforms.
 The generated artifacts are stored in the `artifacts` directory.

-- `build.android`: Builds the Android application, creating an APK file
+- `build.android`: Builds the Android application, creating an APK file.
-- `build.linux`: Builds the Linux application, creating an Ubuntu ELF binary
+- `build.linux`: Builds the Linux application, creating an Ubuntu ELF binary.
+Only works on Linux.
+- `build.windows`: Builds the Windows application, creating an EXE file.
+Only works on Windows.

 ### coverage: Generator code coverage reports